Notices to Mariners

 Categories of Notices to Mariners

-1) Notification that a light has been moved in a port.
+1) a light has been moved in a port.

 Preliminary notices - also referred to as P-notifications, where P stands for "Preliminary".

-P-notifications provide advance notification about changes that are expected to occur in the near the future.
-The changes will often become permanent later.
+P-notifications provide notification in advance of changes that are expected to occur in the near future.
+The changes will often become permanent later on.

-1) Notification of the establishment of prohibited areas on a specified date in the future.
+1) a prohibited area is to be established on a specified date in the future.

-2) Notification that buoyage will be withdrawn on a specified date in the future.
+2) buoyage will be withdrawn on a specified date in the future.

 Temporary notices - also referred to as T-notifications, where T stands for "Temporary".